manoa-clubs-finder/manoa-clubs-finder.github.io/index.md

 Admins can monitor the site for inappropriate content, and create new categories.

-This web application uses information from [Manoa Clubs Finder Feedback Form](https://docs.google.com/forms/d/e/1FAIpQLSdTZstgumOwQexxq4t9Ax4-_o3eCTdFLJ3gSHCjZxQBMfPI4Q/viewform?usp=pp_url) to get all the Registered Independent Organizations at UH Manoa.
+This web application uses information from [Student Life and Development at UH Manoa](http://www.manoa.hawaii.edu/studentlife/studentorg/rio.php) to get all the Registered Independent Organizations at UH Manoa.

 ## User Guide